Miss Peregrine's Home for Peculiar Children: Plot

-As a child, Jacob Magellan Portman has been fascinated with his grandfather Abraham's stories about surviving as a Jew during World War II, running from man-eating monsters, and living with peculiar children in a secret home guarded by "a wise old bird."
-As Jacob grows older, he begins to doubt the stories until the arrival of his grandfather's death.
-Blood-strewn, exhausted, and lying in his back garden on the outskirts of Florida Woods, Abraham's last words are a mystery: "...find the bird in the loop on the other side of the old man's grave on September 3, 1940, and tell them what happened."
-As his grandfather dies, Jacob catches sight of a horrific monster just like the ones described in Abraham's stories.
+As a child, Jacob Magellan Portman is fascinated by his grandfather Abraham's stories about surviving as a Jew during World War II, running from man-eating monsters, and living with peculiar children in a secret home guarded by "a wise old bird."
+As Jacob grows older, he begins to doubt the stories until his grandfather's death.
+Abraham's last words, delivered while he is blood-strewn, exhausted, and lying in his back garden on the outskirts of Florida Woods, are a mystery: "...find the bird in the loop on the other side of the old man's grave on September 3, 1940, and tell them what happened."
+As Abraham dies, Jacob catches sight of a horrific monster just like the ones described in Abraham's stories.
 Soon, he starts experiencing trauma and being plagued with nightmares relating to those monsters.
-Believing their son to be going crazy, Jacob's parents take him to Dr. Golan, a psychiatrist, who suggests that Jacob go to Cairnholm, Wales, the location of his grandfather's children's home to confront the place of his trauma.
+Jacob's parents take him to Dr. Golan, a psychiatrist, who suggests that Jacob go to Cairnholm, Wales, the location of the children's home where his grandfather grew up, to confront his trauma.
 On his own, Jacob locates and explores the old house only to find it empty and everything caked in dust.
-According to the local people, the place is haunted and a bomb had killed all its inhabitants many years ago, on September 3, 1940.
+According to the local people, the place is haunted after a bomb killed all its inhabitants many years ago on September 3, 1940.

-Sensing a connection, Jacob refuses to give up and returns to the house one more time, where he encounters a mysterious girl who can conjure fire with her hands whom he follows, trying to question her after hearing her call out his grandfather's name.
-They reach the bogs surrounding the house before Jacob realizes that the people of Cairnholm are different, including the patrons at the inn and his father isn't there.
-Luckily, a confused Jacob is rescued by the girl from before and an invisible boy, who introduce themselves as Emma Bloom and Millard Nullings respectively.
-A suspicious Emma holds him captive and brings him to the children's home, where he finds it magically transformed to the paradise of his grandfather's stories, complete with the peculiar children and the "wise old bird", who is, in fact, the headmistress Miss Alma LeFay Peregrine (named after that well-known raptorial bird of prey the peregrine falcon).
+Sensing a connection, Jacob refuses to give up and returns to the house one more time, where he encounters a mysterious girl who can conjure fire with her hands.
+He follows her, trying to question her after hearing her call out his grandfather's name.
+They reach the bogs surrounding the house before Jacob realizes that the people of Cairnholm are different, including the patrons at the inn, his father among the absent.
+Luckily, a confused Jacob is rescued by the mysterious girl and an invisible boy, who introduce themselves as Emma Bloom and Millard Nullings, respectively.
+A suspicious Emma holds him captive and brings him to the children's home, where he finds it magically transformed into the paradise of his grandfather's stories, complete with the peculiar children and the "wise old bird", the headmistress Miss Alma LeFay Peregrine (named after the peregrine falcon, a bird of prey).